microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraMSGroup.md

 PS C:\> Set-EntraMSGroup -Id 2c199eed-f77f-4cf4-9270-299071598fa7 -DisplayName "UPDATE helpdesk"
 ```

-This example demonstrates how to update a group display name.

 This command updates the display name of a specified group in Microsoft Entra ID.

 ### Example 2: Update a group description